Mahmoud-Matter/Electricity-Theft-Detection-Agent/README.md

 ## Overview

-A physics-inspired, machine learning-driven toolkit to detect electricity theft in low-voltage distribution grids.
+A physics-inspired, machine learning-driven agent to detect electricity theft in low-voltage distribution grids.
 The system simulates realistic consumption, injects theft scenarios, and provides fully automated unsupervised anomaly detection—all visualized in an interactive dashboard.

 ## Features